 Registering your Car in California

-Registering vehicles in California requires that you visit a local DMV location personally and bring the title of your car and your emissions inspection certification, along with proof of ID, a filled-out registration form, and money for fees.
+Registering vehicles in California requires that you and if necessary a third party, visit a local DMV office location personally and bring the title of your car and your emissions inspection certification, along with proof of ID, a filled-out vehicle registration form, and money for fees even if you have a commercial vehicle.

-If you just bought a car or are soon moving to CA, you will soon learn the steps in registering your car.
+If you just bought a car or are soon moving to CA, you will have 10 days to register it.
+Do not fret!
+You’ll soon learn the steps in registering your car and filling out an application for title.

 Just Moved to California?

-NOTE: The information below can also be said of vehicles bought in a state other than California but still bought by a CA resident, and then brought to California.
+NOTE: The information below can also be said of vehicles bought in a state other than California but still bought by a CA resident, and then brought to the state of California.

-Those who are recent residents to California must register their vehicles in 20 days or less of becoming a resident.
-Please locate your local DMV office to schedule an appointment for registering your car(s).
+Those or a third party who are recent residents to California must register their vehicles in 20 days or less of becoming a resident.
+Please locate your local Department of Motor Vehilces building to schedule an appointment for registering your car(s).

 You are considered a resident of California if: